Tag: relationships

 ※Prayer※

-Lord, may our prayers be full of your water rather than torrential waters of destruction; to lift up your people and the world to you.
+Lord, may our prayers be full of your life-giving water rather than torrential waters of destruction; to lift up your people and the world to you.
 Amen.

 *Just for clarity, the fool part is my stubbornness regarding my major pursuit.
 Without that second college, I wouldn’t have found my wife; so, that part is a win.
 I did eventually go back to college and complete a degree.
 It just took a bit longer.